Are Weighted Sleep Sacks Safe?

 One additional point to address is that you need to move your baby out of a swaddle once they show signs of rolling over.

-Dreamland Baby is a Safe and Beneficial Choice in Wearable Blankets & Sleep Sacks
+Dreamland Baby is a safe and beneficial choice in gently weighted wearable Blankets & Sleep Sacks

-With Dreamland Baby, you can be confident that the weighted swaddle and weighted sacks are completely safe.
+With Dreamland Baby, you can be confident that the weighted swaddle and weighted sacks are safe and effective.
 They also offer significant benefits to comfort and relax your baby so everyone can sleep better.

 Are Weighted Sleep Sacks Safe? - Baby Weighted Sleep Sack Safety FAQs